fcdoc/doc/en/flashduty/configure_flashduty/preference_settings.md

     Moreover, the single chat notification channel of the assignment strategy supports two settings: "Follow personal preferences" and "Follow unified settings."
 Notifications are personalized based on your settings only under the "Follow personal preferences" option.
 If you choose "Follow unified settings," everyone will receive notifications according to this setting, rather than their individual preferences.

-    Go to Collaboration Space Details => Assignment Policy to check your specific settings.
+    Go to Collaboration Space Details => Assignment Policy to review your specific settings.